JamesThanni/INFINITY-University-Coursework-Laravel-Helpdesk-Site/README.md

 # INFINITY HELPDESK - Laravel Helpdesk Site

 ## About this project
-### Developed in 2019 as a submission for the Make-It-All Helpdesk Team Project developed by Team 23 of Loughborough University including myself for the 2021 Second Year Team Projects module.
+### Developed in 2019 as a submission for the Make-It-All Helpdesk Team Project developed by Team 23 of Loughborough University for the 2021 Second Year Team Projects module.

 - Requirements for the project were to produce a website to replace the manual system currently used by the company, "Make-It-All" to demonstrate their solution for technical issues to clients.
 - Development from April was completed locally and committed by the project manager only.